TrueNASTrueNAS Nightly Development Documentation

 Update Members

-To manage group membership, go to Credentials > Local Groups, expand the group entry, and click Members to open the Update Members screen.
+To manage group membership, go to Credentials > Groups, expand the group entry, and click Members to open the Update Members screen.

 Update Members Screen